-A "nonparticipant" spouse may make a deductible IRA contribution, as long as the couple's AGI is less than \$203,000.
+A "nonparticipant" spouse may make a deductible IRA contribution, as long as the couple's AGI is less than \$206,000.
 Couples with a nonworking spouse can make a combined contribution of up to \$12,000 (plus catch-up, if applicable).

-Required minimum distributions (RMDs) are required once the owner of a traditional IRA reaches age 70/2.
-The first RMD can be delayed until April 1 of the year after turning 70/2.
+Required minimum distributions (RMDs) are required once the owner of a traditional IRA reaches age 72.
+The first RMD can be delayed until April 1 of the year after turning 72 (a change since the passing of The SECURE Act).
 For each year thereafter, the deadline is December 31.
 The RMD amount is determined by 1) the previous-year year-end IRA balances and 2) a life-expectancy schedule provided by the IRS.
-Non-spousal heirs can stretch the IRA over their lifetimes but must start RMDs in the year following the owner's death.
+With the passing of The SECURE Act in December 2019, fewer beneficiaries will be able to extend distributions from the inherited IRA over their lifetime.
+Many will instead need to withdraw all assets from the inherited IRA within 10 years following the death of the original account holder.
+Exceptions to the 10-year distribution requirement include assets left to a surviving spouse, a minor child, a disabled or chronically ill individual, and beneficiaries who are less than 10 years younger than the decedent.
+It is important to recognize that anyone who has inherited an IRA from an original IRA account holder prior to January 1, 2020 may continue to receive the same RMD's based on their current distribution schedule.
 Tax will be due on withdrawal of the deductible contributions and earnings.